 What to Expect at a Visit

-A family whose child has been referred to a Nemours geneticist will receive a call from one of our genetic counselors prior to the visit.
-These professionals work closely with the medical geneticists, gathering information about your family history and your child’s medical history.
+If your child has been referred to a Nemours geneticist, your family may receive a call from one of our genetic counselors before your visit.
+These professionals work closely with our medical geneticists, gathering information about your family history and your child’s medical history.

-During the visit, the geneticist will review the information you provided as well as ask additional questions about your child’s health and development.
-He or she will also perform a thorough physical exam and often order X-rays, other imaging studies (such as a CT scan or MRI), and blood work.
-In many cases, more specialized laboratory tests may also be necessary, such as chromosome analysis, metabolic studies, and molecular DNA testing.
+During your visit, the geneticist will review the information you provided and may ask additional questions about your child’s health and development.
+We’ll also perform a thorough physical exam and may order x-rays, other imaging studies (such as a CT scan or MRI), and blood work.

-Because many of these tests must be performed in special labs, it can take a while to get the results.
-The genetic counselor, working with the geneticist, will keep you informed of the results.
-Sometimes studies need to be performed on the parents as well, in order to compare them with the child’s results.
+Because many of these tests must be performed in special labs, it can take awhile to get the results.
+The genetic counselor, working with the geneticist, will keep you informed of the results as soon as they are available.
+We may also need to perform studies on parents and siblings in order to compare them with your child’s results.

-In the case of prospective adoption, the genetics specialists will review the report of the medical history and examination that has been provided, including photos or videos of the child to be adopted, and any X-ray or laboratory test results available.
+If you’re considering an adoption, our genetics specialists will review the report of the medical history and examination provided to you, including photos or videos of the child to be adopted, and any X-ray or laboratory test results available.

 After Your Visit

-If a condition is identified after a diagnostic evaluation, our staff will begin the process of educating and counseling families about the condition, its cause, prognosis (outlook), treatment, and risk of recurrence.
+If we do identify a genetic condition in your child, our staff will begin the process of educating and counseling your family about the condition, its cause, prognosis (outlook), treatment, and risk of recurrence.

-We may also consult with other pediatric subspecialties, such as Neurology, Ophthalmology, Endocrinology, Metabolism, or Orthopedics, to create a management plan based on the child’s needs.
-Genetic counseling is also available to help families assess their risk of passing on the condition in the future and to make family planning decisions.
+Genetic counseling is also available to help your family assess the risk of passing on the condition in the future and to make informed family planning decisions.